clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 For example, the current value of a counter may be `42`.
 After incrementing it, the value is `43` but it is still the same counter, the same identity.
-This is different from, say, Java or Ruby, where variables serve as identities that always point to
+This is different from, say, Java or Ruby, where variables serve as identities that (typically) point to a mutable value and modified in place.

 TBD: an images to illustrate these concepts

+Identities in Clojure can be of several types, known as *reference types*.

 ## Clojure Reference Types

 Clojure has multiple reference types.
 Each reference type has its own concurrency semantics.

-### vars

-TBD

 ### atoms